-There are two exceptions to these criteria.
-The first is low voltage limits at nuclear units, which are described in Section 3.1.2.5.
-The second exception is that higher voltages are permitted at buses where the Transmission Owner has determined that all equipment at those buses is rated to operate at the higher voltage.
+The high voltage limit for 345~kV buses is $1.0492\overline{0}$ per unit to align with IEEE standard C37.06 which sets the maximum voltage level at 362~kV.
+In some cases, an exception can be made if higher voltages are permitted at buses where the Transmission Owner has determined that all equipment at those buses is rated to operate at the higher voltage.
 Often the limiting equipment under steady-state high voltage conditions is a circuit breaker.
 IEEE standard C37.06 lists the maximum voltage for 345 kV circuit breakers as 362 kV, the maximum voltage for 230 kV circuit breakers as 245 kV, the maximum voltage for 138 kV circuit breakers as 145 kV, the maximum voltage for 115 kV circuit breakers as 123 kV and the maximum voltage for 69 kV circuit breakers as 72.5 kV.
 Older 115 kV circuit breakers may have a different maximum voltage.